deanwampler/AkkaWebSampleExercise/README.md

 Look at the Akka docs page for [remote actors](http://doc.akkasource.org/remote-actors).
 Can you make this a truly distributed application?

+## Testing

+There aren't a lot of tests.
+For example, there are no tests for MongoDB persistence.
+Try writing more tests to better understand the code (and find bugs for me!!)

 ### Fix the TODOs

-There are a few `TODO` comments in the code base.
+There are `TODO` items below and a few `TODO` comments in the code base.
 Try fixing them.

 ## Use the New PubSub Features